 With 95% of Americans and 55% of Europeans purchase online yearly, almost every company have to advertise on the Internet.
 This is where the question how to promote your products online arises.
-The choice of marketing instruments and methods is vast: search engine optimization (SEO), contextual advertising (PPC), social media, email marketing, and some more.
+The choice of marketing instruments and methods is vast: search engine optimisation (SEO), contextual advertising (PPC), social media, email marketing, and some more.

-Step 1: Set Marketing Goals
+Step 1: Set Marketing ADVERTISING Goals

 Be sure to set realistiс marketing goals.
 Would you like to focus on attracting a particular audience?
 Is it important for you to lead the visitors to a certain landing page?
 What action do you consider the desired conversion?
 Take your time to understand what your business goals are and how reaching marketing goals can help you achieve them.

-Step 2: Collect the Relevant Search Queries
+Step 2: Collect the Relevant Search Queries FOR YOUR ADVERTISING CAMPAIGN

 To collect the main keywords and latent semantic indexing keywords (related keywords or synonyms) on your subject, you can use the Google AdWords Keyword Planner.
 This is a convenient tool useful for most campaigns.
 For advanced research, use tools such as SEMrush, iSpionage, or SpyWords.